debreate/debreate/README.md

 - `-p|--prefix <directory>`
     - Path prefix to directory where files are to be installed.
 - `-d|--dir <directory>`
-    - Target directory (defaults to /usr).
+    - Target directory (defaults to system root).
 This is useful for directing the script to place files in a temporary directory rather than the intended installation path.
 It is equivalent to the "[DESTDIR][bs.gnu-destdir]" environment variable used by [GNU make][bs.gnu-make].